-They sound out words slowly, letter by letter
+You sound out words slowly, letter by letter

 Simple books feel manageable.
 Longer books are still hard.

-"The effort you see is the work."
+"The effort you are putting in is the work."

 When your child sounds out a word slowly and carefully, that is not struggling.
 That is reading.
 The automaticity comes later.
 Right now, deliberate and careful is exactly right.